 \section{Weak ideal limits}

 We demonstrate generalized magnetic helicity conservation at weak ideal limits of axisymmetric Leray--Hopf solutions to (1.9) for fixed initial data in Theorems 7.5.
-We show flux local convergence by the vector potential equations (6.3) and the Aubin--Lions lemma, and the generalized magnetic mean-square potential conservation at weak ideal limits.
-The equality of generalized magnetic mean-square potential for axisymmetric Leray--Hopf solutions (6.8) strengthens the flux convergence from local to global.
+We show local flux convergence and the generalized magnetic mean-square potential conservation at weak ideal limits by the vector potential equations (6.3) and the Aubin--Lions lemma.
+The equality of generalized magnetic mean-square potential for axisymmetric Leray--Hopf solutions (6.8) strengthens the local flux convergence to the global.
 By taking a limit to the equality of generalized magnetic helicity for axisymmetric Leray--Hopf solutions (6.7), we show the desired generalized magnetic helicity conservation at weak ideal limits.